 3. Number of Installations provided with the License

-As mentioned above that only specific licenses will allow the transfer, there’s a limit on the number of transfers and installations as well, so it is always better to check the number of installations provided with the license.
+As mentioned above, only specific licenses will allow the transfer; there’s a limit on the number of transfers and installations, so it is always better to check the number of installations provided with the license.

-In the next steps, you will have to check whether your license gives the provision to transfer Office from one computer to another multiple times.
-License with tags such as Retail or FPP or PKC etc. will allow Office 2010 & 2013 to transfer; for the rest of the Office License types, the installation is restrained to end with the hardware & transferring the Office installation won’t be possible.
+In the next steps, you must check whether your license allows you to transfer Office from one computer to another multiple times.
+License with tags such as Retail or FPP PKC, etc. will allow Office 2010 & 2013 to transfer; for the rest of the Office License types, the installation is restrained to end with the hardware & transferring the Office installation won’t be possible.

 Three conditions should be met before you transfer your Office onto another computer:

-- Microsoft product, which is paid, comes with a 25-character product key that is required for activation of the software.
+- Microsoft product, which is paid, comes with a 25-character product key required to activate the software.